ARKopp/fabacademy2016/week2/index.md

 *Update 14.
 April:*

 Finally in Barcelona I was able to play around with Solidworks a bit.
+But you really need to install it on Bootcamp and not on Paralles.

 ### Antimony